nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Else if you have a lesson ongoing currently, it will instead show a "lesson now" indicator.
 *around* your current lesson.

-> <a name = "alert" style="color:ORANGE; font-size:17px">ALERT!</a>
+>
+>:bangbang:
->* You have to enter `DAY` input according to the command format else it will not be recognised as a valid date.
+> * You have to enter `DAY` input according to the command format else it will not be recognised as a valid date.
 >The valid inputs are `mon`, `tue`, `wed`, `thu`, `fri`, `sat`, `sun`and `today`.
 >You can see the [command format](#command_format) for more information.
->* Zoomaster will interpret you command as the [Show module and slot feature](#showmoduledetails)
->if you do not enter the correct `DAY` input.
-As such, you would see an error message saying you have entered an invalid module.

 ```
 Format: show {DAY(optional)}